knetikcloud/knetikcloud-javascript-client/docs/RuleEngineExpressionsApi.md

 var apiInstance = new KnetikCloud.RuleEngineExpressionsApi();

 var opts = {
-  'filterTypeGroup': "filterTypeGroup_example" // String | Filter for expressions by type group };
+  'filterTypeGroup': "filterTypeGroup_example", // String | Filter for expressions by type group 'size': 25, // Number | The number of objects returned per page 'page': 1 // Number | The number of the page returned, starting with 1 };
 apiInstance.getBREExpressions(opts).then(function(data) {
   console.log('API called successfully.
 Returned data: ' + data);